QMCSoftware/LDData/formats.md

 [^2]: The range for which the points were built could be given in the file, but this makes things a bit more complicated for some point sets.
 For example, for ordinary lattice rules with a prime number of points, this additional info might be confusing for some users.
 For Sobol points, the range has no limit.

 In the proposed formats, the files do not assume a given computer word size (e.g., 32 bits or 64 bits).
 The format is exactly the same regardless of the word size.
-Of course, if the file contains integers of more than 32 bits, the corresponding points cannot be generated properly on a 32-bit computer.
+Of course, if the file contains integers of more than 32 bits, the corresponding points cannot be generated properly on a 32 bit computer.
 A comment in the file header can say it.

 Some users might prefer input files with no header at all, only the $s$ lines that give the generating vector or generating matrices.
 In some languages (e.g., MATLAB), such a file can be read into a matrix by a simple "load file" command, so there is no need to to write any code to read the file.
 Users who want that can simply strip out the header from the files in standard format and use these naked files privately.
 We think that the header with human-readable comments as imposed by the standard will be very useful to many users.